-Yum cha is an institution for every hungover morning, group catch up and just “get ready to stuff yourself silly” session.
+Yum cha is a must for every hungover-heavy morning, group catch up or just an epic “get ready to stuff yourself silly” session.

-Luckily Sydney has an overwhelming number of restaurants that serve up insanely delicious yum cha.
+Luckily Sydney has a big collection of restaurants dishing out insanely delicious yum cha.
 From authentic xiao long bao, prawn rice noodles, chicken feet and mango tapioca, to a few more modern, vegan and even gluten-free spins on the traditional Chinese brunch, you’ll be hard-pressed to find a yum cha in Sydney that you don’t love.

 The Gardens By Lotus

-Located smack bang right in the Chinese Garden of Friendship, this weekend yum cha special includes a beautiful view on the menu.
+Located smack-bang in the glorious oasis that is the Chinese Garden of Friendship, this weekend yum cha special includes a beautiful view on the menu.
 But of course, food-wise, Lotus can do no wrong.
 Providing the traditional favourites with a slight twist, fill up on squid-ink dumplings, Hainan chicken and mango pudding at this garden oasis.

 For the all-vegan, plant-based friends in the Sydney sphere, if you haven’t checked out Bodhi Restaurant’s yum cha, you haven’t lived.
-It's received a tonne of praise for how authentic it tastes and how Instagrammable each plating is, so this is a must-do that can’t be passed up.
-Order up the "prawn" har gow dumplings or the shiitake mushroom, asparagus and truffle oil dumplings to change your world.
+It's received a tonne of praise for how authentic it tastes and how Instagrammable each plating is, so this is a vegan must-do that can’t be passed up.
+Order up the "prawn" har gow dumplings or the shiitake mushroom, asparagus and truffle oil dumplings—they will rock your world.

 Mr. Wong is a gem from the famous Merivale group, bringing Sydney a modern and fresh take on the traditional yum cha.
 Full of classics with a slight twist to them, this is unlike anywhere else on the list.
 The prawn toast with foie gras and almonds is definitely a fine example of that.
 But don’t worry, all the classics are still there with the steamed BBQ pork buns providing a juicy, soft-textured feed.